The Art of Imperfection

 Ask yourself:

-1. Who are some past or present masters who can inspire or inform the work I do?
+Who are some past or present masters who can inspire or inform the work I do?
 How did they approach this question and why?

-2. What is a pattern in nature that can be found in the particular topic or thing I’m learning about or working with?
+What is a pattern in nature that can be found in the particular topic or thing I’m learning about or working with?
 How can I use this awareness of universal correspondence to better inform my work?

 As you progress with your investigation, start making unorganized notes.
-Just like a fiction writer creates a whole world before choosing specific characters, events, and places to make a story, make a collection of ideas you can draw from later in your work.
-The goal is to generate more content than you will actually use, and begin to find a rough organization for your vision of the project.
+Just like a fiction writer creates a whole world before choosing specific characters, events, and places to make a story—make a collection of ideas you can draw from later in your work.
+The goal is to generate more content than you will actually use, and then, to find a rough organization for your vision of the project.
 Leonardo da Vinci, for example, filled page after page with drawings because drawing was his way of putting the practice of observation into a tangible activity that engaged not only his mind, but also his eyes and hands.
 In other words, drawing was thinking for Leonardo da Vinci.
 It was how he figured out how things work, so he could harness that understanding to create new inventions, paint stunning images, and even take flight for the first time in human history.
-In this way, he even figured out that light sometimes moves in circular motions like water, an intuition that was later proven by Einstein’s theory of relativity.
-In fact, Einstein’s theory clarified the cosmic law that governs both water and light (E=MC²), which Leonardo demonstrated hundreds of years earlier implicitly in his drawings.
+In this way, he even figured out that that light sometimes moves in circular motions like water, an intuition that was later proven by Einstein’s theory of relativity.
+In fact, Einstein’s theory clarified the cosmic law that governs both water and light (E=MC²), which Leonardo demonstrated implicitly hundreds of years earlier in his drawings.
 Just like da Vinci spent countless hours studying birds in flight and imaging inventions based on the same principles, you can also let your ideas soar.
 You can draw inspiration from the movements of nature and other people, as imperfect as they all are, and let your ideas to evolve organically.

 As you continue to gather inspiration, you might begin to envision how the different elements of your investigation can come together in a coherent project.
 Rather than trying to capture everything in a linear fashion with sharp resolution and flawless details—which will only slow you down and interrupt the iterative process—use a big-picture framework that can contain all the constituent parts of your project.